aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

     You must wait until the new `openshift-gitops-repo-server` pod has completed initialization and the previous pod is terminated before the newly added container image content is available.

--   Alternatively, you can patch the Argo CD instance as described in [Preparing the hub cluster for ZTP](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-preparing-the-hub-cluster-for-ztp_ztp-deploying-disconnected) by modifying `argocd-openshift-gitops-patch.json` with an updated `initContainer` image before applying the patch file.
+-   Alternatively, you can patch the Argo CD instance as described in [Preparing the hub cluster for ZTP](../scalability_and_performance/ztp-deploying-disconnected/#ztp-preparing-the-hub-cluster-for-ztp_ztp-deploying-disconnected) by modifying `argocd-openshift-gitops-patch.json` with an updated `initContainer` image before applying the patch file.

 ## Customizing extra installation manifests in the ZTP GitOps pipeline

 You can define a set of extra manifests for inclusion in the installation phase of the zero touch provisioning (ZTP) GitOps pipeline.
 These manifests are linked to the `SiteConfig` custom resources (CRs) and are applied to the cluster during installation.
 Including `MachineConfig` CRs at install time makes the installation process more efficient.

+**Prerequisites**

 -   Create a Git repository where you manage your custom site configuration data.
 The repository must be accessible from the hub cluster and be defined as a source repository for the Argo CD application.

+**Procedure**

 1. Create a set of extra manifest CRs that the ZTP pipeline uses to customize the cluster installs.